Four Methods for Storing Tea

 During tea processing, raw materials need to undergo drying to achieve a certain moisture content in the finished product.
 When the water content is within a specific range, the various components within the tea will undergo appropriate chemical reactions, enriching the tea's nutritional value.
 If the moisture content is too high, the reactions among the components become excessive, leading to a decline in the tea's color, aroma, and taste, and increasing the risk of mold.

 Therefore, during packaging and storage, it is essential to control the moisture content of the tea.
 For packaging, this can be achieved through instrument testing and using packaging materials and preservation techniques that ensure the tea remains dry.
-For storage, a dry environment and appropriate storage containers and methods must be provided.
+For storage, a dry environment and appropriate storage and methods must be provided.

 Four Methods for Storing Tea-4